Elias Díaz Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.85 team ERA that ranks eighth among all league pitching staffs.
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.81).

-- The Braves rank 13th in baseball in home runs allowed (74 total, 1.1 per game).
+- Braves pitchers combine to allow 74 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Shuster makes the start for the Braves, his eighth of the season.
-He is 3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched.
+- Elder makes the start for the Braves, his 14th of the season.
+He is 4-1 with a 2.69 ERA and 65 strikeouts in 77 2/3 innings pitched.

-- The left-hander last pitched on Saturday against the Washington Nationals, when he tossed five innings, allowing three earned runs while giving up eight hits.
+- The right-hander's most recent time out came on Sunday against the Washington Nationals, when he tossed 5 1/3 innings, surrendering five earned runs while allowing eight hits.

-- In seven games this season, the 24-year-old has a 5.05 ERA and 5.3 strikeouts per nine innings, while giving up a batting average of .231 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.